Learn something new every day More Info... by email

 Two of the most common causes of a triquetral fracture are car accidents and falls.
 Humans have a tendency to brace themselves with the hands during a fall, and when the hand absorbs an impact beyond its means, the bones of the wrist may bear the brunt.
 During a car accident, a driver is usually holding the steering wheel, and the body is often braced with the hands and wrists during the impact.
 Both situations can lead to a triquetral fracture, which may occur on its own or at the same time as another fracture in the wrist, such as a lunate injury or scaphoid injury.

 Treatment of the triquetral fracture can vary depending on the severity of the crack.
 Minor fractures such as stress fractures are often treated with the RICE treatment: rest, ice, compression, and elevation.
 A brace or cast may be placed on the wrist as well to immobilize it during the healing process.
 This prevents further injury to the bone and allows the fracture to heal more quickly.
 If the fracture is not treated properly, other long-lasting conditions may develop, leading to chronic pain or reduced mobility.

-If the triquetral fracture is more severe, a surgery may be necessary to address the injury.
-The triquetral bone is quite small, so surgery can be difficult; screws or pins may be used to hold the bone together for further healing, and any damaged tendons or surrounding soft tissue will be addressed during the surgery.
-The recovery period after such a surgery can be fairly extended, ranging anywhere from a few weeks to a few months.
+If the triquetral fracture is more severe, surgery may be necessary to address the injury.
+The triquetral bone is quite small, so surgery can be difficult.
+Screws or pins may be used to hold the bone together for further healing, and any damaged tendons or surrounding soft tissue will be addressed during the surgery.
+The recovery period after such a surgery can be fairly extensive, ranging anywhere from a few weeks to a few months.
 Mobility and strength training exercises will need to be done after recovery has progressed to ensure the proper function of the wrist is restored.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!